• Home

 Here's the method:

 1. Soak white rice in a large bowl with cold water.
-Cover it by an inch.
+Soaking rice removes the surface starch, which causes rice to get mushy.

-4. Carefully dump strained rice into boiling water.
+2. Carefully transfer the strained rice into the boiling water.

-5. Boil until it's perfectly cooked - for me this was exactly eleven and a half minutes.
+3. Boil until it's perfectly cooked - for me this was exactly 11 ½ minutes.
 You can test how long to cook rice by trying a grain or two.
 Simply use a slotted spoon to catch a few pieces of rice.

 It really comes together quickly.